devonpmack/react-pokedex-workshop/README.md

 - front_shiny
 - front_shiny_female

-In this case we can just show `front_default`, but later on we could extend the Pokedex to allow viewing multiple pictures.
+In this case we can just show `front_default`, but later on we could extend the Pokédex to allow viewing multiple pictures.

 Try adding an `<img>` tag and set the `src` to `selectedPokemon.sprite.front_default`.
 You may notice that the formatting is wrong, to fix that I surrounded the `<p>` in a `<div>` and moved the `<img>` outside of the `<p>` tag.